Dave-lab12/Dave-lab12/README.md

 <h1>Hi, I'm Dawit Mekonnen</h1>
 <p>
 Dawit Mekonnen is a software engineer working in Ethiopia, specializing in front-end development using TypeScript.
-I also have a broad range of experience in web app development, not only in the front-end area but also in the back-end and eye for designing visually appealing and user-friendly interfaces.
+I also have a broad range of experience in web app development, not only in the front-end area but also in the back-end and an eye for designing visually appealing and user-friendly interfaces.
 </p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dave-lab12&label=Profile%20views&color=008b8b&style=flat" alt="dave-lab12" /> </p>